 code if you don't like the changes you've made.
 It can also be

 used to help work collaboratively on a project.
 GitHub and

 Butbucket (links below) are popular sites that use Git and let

 you store you project online.

 How To Get Started

-You can download Git on their website (Link below).
-The download may have many options for you to chose from that don't make sense, but won't need to worry about them, the default options are fine.
+You can download Git on their website (link below).
+The download may have many options for you to chose from, but the default options are fine.
 For Windows, Git will install a program called Git Bash, which is where you will do your Git commands.
-On Macs, you can use Git from the terminal.
+On Macs you can use Git from the terminal.